Electronic invoicing is mandatory for B2G supplies and optional for B2B and B2C supplies.

 It’s vital that you are aware of what applies to your organisation, and how to stay on top of your requirements.
 Find out more about Greece VAT compliance through our dedicated overview, and bookmark the page to stay updated on any regulatory updates.

-Taxpayers who transact with the public sector must issue electronic invoices based on the European standard.
+Taxpayers who transact with the public sector (B2G) must issue electronic invoices based on the European standard.

 The PEPPOL network must be used to exchange e-invoices between businesses and the public sector (B2G transactions).

 Since 2021, companies established in Greece have been required to electronically report accounting data through the myDATA system.
-The implementation timeline of the myDATA mandate is ongoing.
+MyDATA is mandatory for all taxpayers subject to Greek accounting rules.

 Greece’s myDATA is a reporting obligation of ledger-type data, and it is not to be confused with e-invoicing as it doesn’t require invoices to be issued and exchanged in electronic form.